Sparen/Sparen-Arknights-Animations/README.txt

 3. Hit record and record the duration of the animation (two loops is best)
 4. Hit output after waiting a bit.
 Note that the output window doesn't refresh, so close it and reopen to see if it's done processing
 5. Download GIF
+** Do not continuously record multiple sets or frames will begin to drop

 Part 2 - GIF Processing
 1. Determine the start and end frames of the animation